 44,000 and counting…

 Thanks to donations from Eileen Fisher Renew, to date we’ve found homes for 41,000 gently used Renew women’s clothing items (by designer Eileen Fisher) – passing them along to low income women struggling to rebuild their lives.
 The clothing, which includes both casual and professional items perfect for job interviews, has gone to women in need at 20 poverty outreach organizations, including Westhab, Inc. in Yonkers, N.Y., The Henry Street Settlement House in New York, N.Y., The Bronx VA Women Veterans Clinic in New York, N.Y., Vet2Vet in Buffalo, N.Y., Family Justice Center in New York, N.Y., People to People in Nanuet, N.Y. and Integrity House in Newark, N.J.

-Working with seniors in need recommended by The Good People Fund, The Jewish Community Council of Greater Coney Island, Selfhelp Community Services and The Blue Card, Inc., Family-to-Family is a year and a half into an effort to provide monthly groceries for elderly and impoverished U.S. Holocaust survivors has grown steadily.
+Working with seniors in need recommended by The Good People Fund, The Jewish Community Council of Greater Coney Island, Selfhelp Community Services and The Blue Card, Inc., Family-to-Family is amost two years into an effort to provide monthly groceries for elderly and impoverished U.S. Holocaust survivors has grown steadily.
 Today, over 100 survivors are sponsored, with the potential for many more.
 That’s because an estimated one-third of the approximately 67,000 Holocaust survivors living here, an estimated one-third live in profound poverty.
 F-to-F’s new one on one sponsorship program links each participating donor with one senior in need, and for either a $55 monthly donation or a $27.50 monthly donation (for a shared sponsorship), will provide that senior with a monthly gift card to a local grocery store.
-Sixty-one survivors have been sponsored so far!
+Ninety survivors have been sponsored so far!
 Learn more or sign up here.